iliasmc/sports-networks-project/README.md

-# An integrated dataset of synchronized spatiotemporal and event data in elite soccer
+# An integrated dataset of spatiotemporal and event data in elite soccer

 This is the official repository for the paper:
 >Bassek, M., Rein, R., Weber, H., Memmert, D. (2025).
 An integrated dataset of